NervosEducationHub/EducationHubArticles/what_is_a_VM_in_blockchain_(explainCKBot)/index.md

 title: 'What is a Virtual Machine (VM) in Blockchain?'
 coverImage: 'images/image1.png'
 category:
-subtitle: 'In the blockchain world, virtual machines (VMs) are a pivotal technology for executing smart contracts and decentralized applications (dApps).
+subtitle: 'In the blockchain world, virtual machines (VMs) are an essential technology for executing smart contracts and decentralized applications (dApps).
 While virtual machines are a well-known concept in traditional computing, their application in blockchain brings unique functionalities and benefits tailored to the decentralized nature of these networks.'
 date: '2024-08-07 T20:00:00.000Z'
 author:
 - github:explainCKBot